solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 }
 ```

+Next, we will create a few helper functions that will be crucial for working
+with versioned transactions and lookup tables.
+These functions will simplify our
+process and make our code more modular and reusable.

-#### 2. Create a `sendV0Transaction` helper function
+#### 3. Create a `sendV0Transaction` helper function

-To handle versioned transactions, we will create a helper function,
+To handle versioned transactions, we will create a helper function in
-sendV0Transaction, to simplify the process.
-This function will accept the
+`use-lookup-tables.ts` file, called `sendV0Transaction`, to simplify the
+process.
+This function will accept the following parameters:
-following parameters:

-- `connection`: the Solana connection to the cluster (e.g., devnet).
+- `connection`: the solana connection to the cluster (e.g., devnet).
 - `user`: the keypair of the user (payer) signing the transaction.
 - `instructions`: an array of TransactionInstruction objects to include in the
   transaction.